ipfabric/docs/docs/support/known_issues/IP_Fabric/index.md

   device on the other end.
 To show connection to a device, click **Show Edge Cloud**

 - Diagrams drill-down missing.
-Current diagrams offer vast amount of information, which is not available through drill-downs.
+Current diagrams offer a vast amount of information, which is not available through drill-downs.
 More drill-down capabilities are planned for future releases.